Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 10. Frequently Asked Questions

-This guide covers what an integrated sink actually is (versus undermount, which gets confused with it constantly), which materials can be integrated, what they really cost in Palm Beach County, and where they're worth the upgrade versus where a standard undermount does the same job for less.
-If you're earlier in the broader sink decision, our undermount vs. drop-in sink comparison covers the cheaper options first.
+This guide covers what an integrated sink really is, since it gets confused with undermount all the time.
+It also covers which materials can be built this way, and what they really cost in Palm Beach County.
+Then it shows where they're worth the upgrade, and where a standard undermount does the same job for less.

 What Is an Integrated Sink?